U.S. options market seeks bidders for key system processor

 The SEC’s mandate still has not been resolved.
 In September, options trading was halted across all U.S. markets after a coding change to make message processing more efficient at OPRA’s SIP.

-One of the three sources said Nasdaq OMX Group Inc (NDAQ.O) also is demanding higher fees to run the SIP to meet costs imposed by the SEC’s mandate following the halt on August 22.
+One of the three sources said Nasdaq OMX Group Inc also is demanding higher fees to run the SIP to meet costs imposed by the SEC’s mandate following the halt on Aug.
+22.

 The committee of stock exchanges that oversees the Nasdaq SIP plan an RFP, too, according to this source.
 Nasdaq did not immediately respond to a request for comment.